Lingnik/lingnik.github.io/_posts/2022-06-07-i-am-an-engineer-again-or-there-and-back-again.markdown

 #### What do you do when you give away all your magic wands?

-At some point, the work got… dull.
+At some point, the work of management felt… dull.
 My vision and strategy for the team was underway.
 We had some projects, some roadmaps, and lots of interesting things to go work on.
 I watched as engineers got to thrive in the work of design docs, PRs, mentoring each other, and working with our customers.
 And… I got a bit jealous.
-In giving everything interesting away, I had left only the dull work for myself: the expense reports, the offsite planning, the talent reviews and promotion packets, the continuous cycle of check-ins and planning.
+In giving everything fun away, I had left only the dull work for myself[^4]: the expense reports, the offsite planning, the talent reviews and promotion packets, the continuous cycle of check-ins and planning.

 All very important work, but not work that sparked joy in me.
 The work felt grueling sometimes, and stressful, and I had to work with a psychiatrist, a BetterUp coach, and an executive mindfulness coach to process all the myriad reactions I was having about work.
 I knew I needed a change again, but I wasn’t sure what yet.
 I had known since November.
 I didn’t know what I wanted.
 It took me a looooong time to process all of that.